ConYel/my_site_two/README.md

 ... a mind needs books as a sword needs a whetstone, if it is to keep its edge.
 ― George R.R.
 Martin, A Game of Thrones

+Reading is to the mind what exercise is to the body.
+― Joseph Addison